 Whether you’re looking to buy a new property or applying for a remortgage, it’s important you understand the loan-to-value (LTV) ratio.

-It’s how lenders and brokers determine your interest rates and mortgage fees, so if you’re in the housing market it’s an important thing to know.
+Your loan-to-value ratio helps lenders and brokers determine your interest rates and mortgage fees, so if you’re in the housing market it’s important to know what LTV means.
+Learn how to calculate loan-to-value and use our free calculator to get the results you need quickly and easily.

 - What does loan-to-value mean?